 Diving Cape Nelson Fiords – Hubert’s Point

-My personal favorite fiord dive site, besides Tufi Wharf & House Reef is Hubert’s Point, which is located further up into Tufi fiord but over on the southern side and can be seen across the water from the resort’s observation deck at the resort.
+My personal favorite fiord dive site, besides Tufi Wharf & House Reef is Hubert’s Point.
+Which is located further up into Tufi fiord but over on the southern side.
+It can be seen across the water from the resort’s observation deck at the resort.

-What makes Hubert’s Point so nice is the superb sponge garden found down at around 20m, which creates a wonderful splash of color against the fairly dark waters of the fiord at that depth.
+What makes Hubert’s Point so nice is the superb sponge garden found down at around 20m.
+It creates a wonderful splash of color against the fairly dark waters of the fiord at that depth.

-Unfortunately I was only able to dive the site once due to a difference of opinion between the resort and the traditional owners of the land on the headland…
+However I have only able to dive the site once… As a result of a difference of opinion between the resort and the traditional owners of the land on the headland.

 Hubert’s Point Image Gallery